cbrnr/sleepecg/README.md

 - detecting heartbeats from ECG signals, and
 - classifying sleep stages (which includes preprocessing, feature extraction, and classification).

+## HeartRate Data
+Description:
+I have introduced Changes to the SleepECG package, primarily focusing on enabling sleep stage classification using heart rate data when EEG signals are not available.
+Key features of this update include:

+Heart Rate to R-Interval Conversion:

+Implemented an algorithm to convert heart rate data into R-intervals.
+This crucial development allows the use of heart rate data, which is more readily available in many scenarios, for sleep stage classification.
+Handling Data Gaps:

+Added robustness to the system by integrating code that effectively handles scenarios where data might be missing for extended periods.
+This ensures more reliable performance and resilience in real-world applications.
+Web-Based and Local Application:

+Originally developed for a web-based project, these enhancements are equally applicable for local deployments, thereby broadening the usability scope of the SleepECG package.
 ### Documentation

 Documentation for SleepECG is available on [Read the Docs](https://sleepecg.readthedocs.io/en/stable/index.html).
 Check out the [changelog](https://github.com/cbrnr/sleepecg/blob/main/CHANGELOG.md) to learn what we added, changed, or fixed.